swat-sccs/sauce/_docs/index.md

 ## Who We Are

-The SCCS is run entirely by student volunteers.
+**SCCS** is run entirely by student volunteers.
 We're not affiliated with Swarthmore ITS nor the Computer Science department (although our staff are sometimes CS majors, for obvious reasons).
 We accept new members in the first few weeks of each semester.